ddd-mtl/holochess/specs/README.md

 ### Scenarios

  - challengeOneMove : Tests first moves of a two player public game.
- - PrivateChallenge : Tests first moves of a two player *private* game
+ - privateChallenge : Tests first moves of a two player *private* game
  - threePlayers     : Tests multiple challenges at the same time with 3 different players